-Community Visioning for Placemaking is a groundbreaking guide to engaging with communities to design better public spaces.
-It provides a toolkit to encourage and assist organizations, municipalities and neighborhoods to organize visually-based community participation workshops to evaluate their existing community and translate these images into plans that embody their ideal characteristics of places and spaces.
+Community Visioning for Place Making is a groundbreaking guide to engaging with communities in order to design better public spaces.
+It provides a toolkit to encourage and assist organizations, municipalities, and neighborhoods in organizing visually based community participation workshops, used to evaluate their existing community and translate images into plans that embody their ideal characteristics of places and spaces.
 The book is based on results generated from hundreds of public participation visioning sessions in a broad range of cities and regions, portraying images of what people liked and disliked.
-These community visioning sessions are instrumental in generating policies, physical plans, recommendations and codes for adoption and implementation in a range of urban, suburban, and rural spaces, and the book serves as a bottom-up tool for designers and public officials to make decisions that make their communities more appealing.
+These community visioning sessions have been instrumental in generating policies, physical plans, recommendations, and codes for adoption and implementation in a range of urban, suburban, and rural spaces, and the book serves as a bottom-up tool for designers and public officials to make decisions that make their communities more appealing.
 The book will appeal to community and neighborhood organizations, professional planners, social and psychological professionals, policy analysts, architects, urban designers, engineers, and municipal officials seeking an alternative vision for their future.

 Table of Contents

 1. Introduction to Community Visioning 2.
 The Progression of Urban Change 3.
 Research, Development and Results 4.
 Measuring Visual Responses for Place Making 5.
 Ten Steps for a Successful Community Visioning Process 6.
 A Visioning Session 7.
 Prologue to the Five Vision Focus Areas 8.
 Vision Preferences for Natural Areas 9.
 Vision Preferences for Rural Areas 10.
 Vision Preferences for Suburbia 11.
 Vision Preferences for Small Towns 12.
 Vision Preferences for Urban Cores of Larger Cities 13.
 Communicating Vision Preferences – Recommendations and Realizations 14.
 The Future of Planning and Public Engagement 15.
 Why I Am Hopeful and Sometimes Not